-Among the proteins enriched on the XY body, the ataxia telangiectasia and Rad3 related (ATR) DNA damage response kinase plays a central role in MSCI activation (Royo et al., 2013).
+Among the proteins enriched on the XY body, the Ataxia Telangiectasia Mutated and RAD3 related (ATR) DNA damage response kinase plays a central role in MSCI activation (Royo et al., 2013).
 ATR is an early marker of MSCI: as homologous chromosomes undergo synapsis during the zygotene stage, ATR becomes enriched at unpaired (asynapsed) chromosomes and is responsible for catalyzing phosphorylation of the histone variant H2AFX near the axial elements (the proteinacious structure to which meiotic chromosomes are tethered).
-The spreading of H2AFX phosphorylation is dependent upon ATR and mediator of DNA damage checkpoint 1 (MDC1), and is concomitant with the hallmark transcriptional silencing of MSCI (Fernandez-Capetillo et al., 2003; Ichijima et al., 2011; Royo et al., 2013).
-Despite its importance, the signal to which ATR is recruited during the early stages of MSCI remains undefined.
+The spreading of H2AFX phosphorylation is dependent upon ATR and Mediator of DNA Damage Checkpoint 1 (MDC1), and is concomitant with the hallmark transcriptional silencing of MSCI (Fernandez-Capetillo et al., 2003; Ichijima et al., 2011; Royo et al., 2013).
+Despite its critical nature, the signal to which ATR is recruited during the early stages of MSCI remains undefined.
 Experimental evidence has suggested that initiation of MSCI is at least partially dependent on the BRCA1 protein (Turner et al., 2004; Broering et al., 2014).
 Together with ATR, localization of BRCA1 to asynapsed chromatin is an early event in meiosis.
 Deletion of exon 11 from the Brca1 gene in the male germline compromises the activation of MSCI: ATR recruitment and H2AFX phosphorylation are reduced, but not entirely ablated, leading to MSCI failure.
-Despite this requirement, it has been shown that other events in the early stages of MSCI, such as recruitment of the HORMAD proteins, is unaffected by the Brca1 mutation (Broering et al., 2014).
+Despite this requirement, Broering et al have shown that other events in the early stages of MSCI, such as recruitment of the HORMAD proteins, is unaffected by the Brcal mutation (Broering et al., 2014).
 Therefore, additional, BRCA1-independent mechanisms are likely to participate in ATR activation during MSCI/MSUC.

-In proliferating somatic cells, ATR is robustly activated by the presence of single-stranded DNA (ssDNA) bound by the heterotrimeric complex replication protein A (RPA) (Zou and Elledge, 2003). ssDNA/RPA can be generated through a number of mechanisms and DNA lesions, including the exonucleolytic processing of DSBs in preparation for homologous recombination, and stalled replication forks, when replicative DNA polymerases become uncoupled from associated DNA helicases.
-Once activated, ATR phosphorylates numerous targets to promote repair of the lesion, and potentiates a response to control cell-cycle progression.
-Although it is unknown whether a similar mechanism elicits ATR activity during meiosis, ATR recruitment and MSUC can still occur in spermatocytes lacking the endonuclease responsible for generating meiotic DSBs, SPO11 (Bellani et al., 2005).
+In proliferating somatic cells, ATR is robustly activated by the presence of singlestranded DNA (ssDNA) bound by the heterotrimeric Replication Protein A (RPA) complex (Zou and Elledge, 2003). ssDNA/RPA can be generated through a number of mechanisms and DNA lesions, including the exonucleolytic processing of double-stranded breaks (DSBs) in preparation for HR, and stalled replication forks, when replicative DNA polymerases become uncoupled from associated DNA helicases.
+Once activated, ATR phosphorylates numerous targets to promote repair of the damaging lesion, and potentiates a response to control cell-cycle progression.
+Although unknown whether a similar mechanism elicits ATR activity during meiosis, ATR recruitment and MSUC can still occur in spermatocytes lacking the endonuclease responsible for generating meiotic DSBs, SPO11 (Bellani et al., 2005).
 Therefore, meiotic ATR activation appears not entirely dependent on the canonical mechanism for meiotic DSB formation.
 This has led to the proposal that SPO11-independent ssDNA regions underlie MSCI/MSUC initiation (Ichijima et al., 2012).
-In support of this hypothesis, foci of RPA and other repair proteins with affinity for ssDNA are detectable in the spermatocytes of a catalytically inactive Spo11 mutant (Carofiglio et al., 2013), implying the presence of ssDNA generated independently of SPO11-dependent DSBs in the meiotic genome.
+In support of this hypothesis, foci of RPA and other repair proteins with affinity for ssDNA are detectable in spermatocytes with a catalytically-inactive Spo11 mutant (Carofiglio et al., 2013), implying the presence of ssDNA generated independently of SPO11-dependent DSBs in the meiotic genome.
 If ATR recruitment to asynapsed chromatin is dependent upon ssDNA/RPA, these foci may represent genomic sites of meiotic ATR activation during the earliest phases of MSUC/MSCI.